 Where to stay

 Chicago is very vast city but its city centre, called The Loop, is pretty condensed.
 When choosing your hotel, it is pretty important to think about what you want to do.
-If you plan a short trip and want to visit The Art Institute, wander around Millennium Park and head over to the Field Museum, I would recommend checking out the Hard Rock Hotel.
+If you plan a short trip and want to visit The Art Institute, wander around Millennium Park and head over to the Field Museum, I would recommend checking out the Hard Rock Hotel (now called The Pendry).
 Ideally situated on Michigan Avenue, it’s very close to the River, Cloud Gate and the Art Institute.
 You can pretty much walk to any of the big touristic attractions like the Willis Tower and the area is packed with restaurants and shops.
 The hotel itself is great, with very roomy and comfortable rooms.
 The restaurant, Angels & Kings , is one of my favorite spot for breakfast!

 But my ultimate hotel recommandation is the Waldorf Astoria.
 I discovered it in 2013 and went back this year since I loved it so much.
 It is by far, and I mean it, the best hotel I’ve ever been to.
 First, the location is truly amazing.
 Located in the heart of the Gold Coast, it is surrounded by delicious restaurants, amazing boutiques and within walking distance from Lake Michigan.
 The hotel itself is absolutely breathtaking.
 The rooms are very spacious and decorated with style, while everything is pure luxury.
 Think marble bathrooms, large closets and very luminous rooms.
 The service is absolutely amazing and I swear that you might shed a tear when it’s time to check out.
 The hotel offers a private driver service free of charge in the a two miles area.
 Which means that your own private driver will drop you anywhere, from your favorite shopping spot to the latest trendy restaurant.
 The wellness center consists of an impressive indoor swimming pool, a well furnished Pilates studio, a full on gym as well as a spa with a jacuzzi, a steam room and a sauna.
 Of course, all of these are free of charge and I have to say that I took full advantage of it, especially after a cold day in the city!